April 28 - May 1, 2019

-Become a Member - Since 1988, our members have become the unified, collaborative, diverse voice for America's network of interconnected trails, which we consider to be vital to our national well-being.
+Become a Member - Since 1988, our members have become the unified, collaborative, diverse voice for America's network of interconnected trails.
 Join this growing group of dedicated supporters.
-We have levels ranging from $19 per year and up, so you can choose a membership level that suits your needs.
-Click below for details.

-Donate - Support this new website and all of American Trails' exciting programs by making a tax-deductible donation.
+Donate - Support American Trails' exciting programs by making a tax-deductible donation.
 Any amount you can give will help.
-Click on the link below to begin this simple process, and thank you!

 We are immersing young leaders in the trial profession -- teaching best practices and trends to help pave the path to careers in natural resource management.